There are different ways to get scikit-learn installed:

 sudo yum -y install gcc gcc-c++ numpy python-devel scipy

-This is usually the fastest way to install the latest stable release.
-If you have pip or easy_install, you can install or update with the command:
+This is usually the fastest way to install or upgrade to the latest stable release:

 Third party distributions of scikit-learn¶